Pepperkaker

 Instructions:

-1. Combine the butter, honey and sugar in a saucepan.
+1. Combine the butter, corn syrup and sugar in a saucepan.
 Heat over medium until butter melts and sugar dissolves.
 Remove from heat.

 2. Whisk the cream into the sugar mixture.
 Set aside.

-3. In a large bowl combine the flour and spices.
+3. In a large bowl sift the flour, baking powder, and spices.

 4. Combine the wet and dry mixtures.